 The amendment was approved and House Bill No. 338, as amended was passed by the Senate on the same day.
 The House of Representatives followed suit and agreed to the amended bill on the same day.

 House Bill No. 338 was sent to Governor John Nathan Deal on April 3, 2013, three days before the Wild Azalea Festival.

 Governor Deal held onto the bill for a month before signing it on May 7, 2013.
-The law declaring the "native azalea" the official wild flower of the State of Georgia went into effect on July 1, 2013 in plenty of time for the 2014 Wild Azalea Festival.
+The law declaring "native azaleas" the official wild flowers of the State of Georgia went into effect on July 1, 2013 in plenty of time for the 2014 Wild Azalea Festival.